 The main barrier of the fence is made up of pickets or boards.
 Which type you have depends largely on the purpose of the fence.

 Privacy fences are made of boards butted up against each other to form a solid fence.
-The fence can keep others from seeing in, and it can also hide unwanted views of the outside.
+The fence can keep others from seeing in and will hide unwanted views of the outside.
 It can also block wind and provide shade for some plants.
 A privacy fence is perfect for creating a secluded backyard, and that is one of its most common uses.

 Picket fences are mostly transparent, with widely-spaced wood pickets.
 Picket fences are ideal for delineating property and for decorative purposes.
 For many, a white picket fence is a part of the American dream.
 Picket fences work well with cottage-style houses or landscapes in the style of English gardens.